silliman/fabric-lab-IBM-Z/lab4.rst

 **Step 3.3:** Install it with *npm*::

- bcuser@ubuntu16044:~$ npm install -g composer-playground@0.18.2
+ bcuser@ubuntu16044:~$ npm install -g composer-playground@0.19.0

 **Step 3.4:** Start composer-playground by simply entering *composer-playground* without any arguments.
 Notice that Composer Playground is listening on port 8080::

  bcuser@ubuntu16044:~$ composer-playground
- Composer                :main()                   >
- PlaygroundAPI           :createServer()           > 8080, false
- LoadModule              :loadModule()             composer-wallet-filesystem -- /home/bcuser/lib/node_modules,/home/bcuser/node_modules,/usr/lib/node_modules,/home/node_modules,/node_modules,/home/bcuser/lib/node_modules/composer-playground/node_modules -- /home/bcuser/lib/node_modules/composer-playground/node_modules
- LoadModule              :loadModule()             checking path /home/bcuser/lib/node_modules/composer-wallet-filesystem LoadModule              :loadModule()             checking path /home/bcuser/node_modules/composer-wallet-filesystem LoadModule              :loadModule()             checking path /usr/lib/node_modules/composer-wallet-filesystem LoadModule              :loadModule()             checking path /home/node_modules/composer-wallet-filesystem LoadModule              :loadModule()             checking path /node_modules/composer-wallet-filesystem LoadModule              :loadModule()             checking path /home/bcuser/lib/node_modules/composer-playground/node_modules/composer-wallet-filesystem
- LoadModule              :loadModule()             Loading composer-wallet-filesystem from /home/bcuser/lib/node_modules/composer-playground/node_modules/composer-wallet-filesystem
+ info: [Hyperledger-Composer] undefined:LoadModule               :loadModule()              Loading composer-wallet-filesystem from /home/bcuser/lib/node_modules/composer-playground/node_modules/composer-wallet-filesystem
- PlaygroundAPI           :createServer()           Playground API started on port 8080 PlaygroundAPI           :createServer()           <
+ info: [Hyperledger-Composer] undefined:PlaygroundAPI            :createServer()            Playground API started on port 8080

 **Step 3.5:** Open Chrome or Firefox and go to the *URL http://<your_hostname_or_IP>:8080* and you should first see a browser frame pop up that looks like this: